SEPTEMBER TO DECEMBER

 I’m still working my way through Ursula K. Le Guin’s Words Are My Matter, but there’s no need to rush that, so it’s time to choose my next book.
 As usual, as I type this, I have no idea what that book is.
 Th decision was soon made: The Martians (1999) by Kim Stanley Robinson, a collection of short stories.
 I read the first seven or eight stories years ago, but for some unknown reason – the author is one of my favorites – I never finished the book.
 It’s time to correct that sinful oversight.
 I read the first story the night of September 11 and started the second the next morning.
 It’s Friday evening September 14, and I’m at the 43% mark.
 I’m enjoying the return to Kim Stanley Robinson’s writing style and stories.
 And by chance, a link to this article was shared today on Facebook about the origins of his Mars Trilogy; The Martians is kind of a companion collection of stories.
 I surprised to see mention of the novella “Green Mars”, which I’m currently in the middle of.
 I might just reread the Mars trilogy one day.
 It’s been quite a while since I read it.
 It’s Saturday evening, and I’m passed the point at which I stopped years ago.
 I think the baseball story was the last story I read last time; either that or the Mars constitution pages that followed it.
 I’m past those now, so I’m now in virgin Mars territory.
 It’s Monday afternoon, and I’ve spent today and the last couple of days alternating between The Martians and Words Are My Matter, gradually drawing to the end of both.
 I finished The Martians a little later.
 It probably would have been best read soon after completing the author’s Mars trilogy; nevertheless, there were some beautiful stories inside.
 It was nice to revisit the writing style of Kim Stanley Robinson.

 Next up, some more lightish science fiction with a cool title from the keyboard of Ben Bova with Death Wave (2016).
 I started it last month, but delayed reading it to read the two books that precede it.
 While I could have continued the book without all that background, those books still provided a nice return after perhaps a 15 or 20 years to the work of Ben Bova.
 Two days later, I have to say I’m enjoying it.
 Ben Bova has become something of a guilty pleasure for me.
-I’ll definitely finish the trilogy sooner rather than later and then read some of his earlier books and maybe even reread his Mars.
+I’ll definitely finish the trilogy sooner rather than later and then read some of his earlier books and maybe even reread his Mars (1993), which I read not too long after its publication.
 I finished Death Wave on Thursday evening.